HoRiiZeN/devops-roadmap-journal/journal/linux-basics.md

 Also, I learned how to:
 - Check permissions using the `ls -l` command
 - Change file ownership with `chown`
-- Modify permissions with `chmod` (using numeric and alphabetic values):
+- Modify permissions with `chmod` (using numeric and symbolic ways):
     - `755`: owner has full rights (7 → rwx), group has read/execute (5 → r-x), others also get read/execute (5 → r-x)
     - `750`: would block "others" completely (0 → ---)
     - `u+x`: adds execute permission for the user/owner